HillaryDanan/abstraction-intelligence/README.md

 Partee, B. H. (1984).
 Compositionality.
 In F. Landman & F. Veltman (Eds.), *Varieties of Formal Semantics* (pp. 281-311).
 Foris.

 Piaget, J. (1952). *The Origins of Intelligence in Children*.
 International Universities Press.

-Premack, D., & Woodruff, G. (1978).
-Does the chimpanzee have a theory of mind? *Behavioral and Brain Sciences*, 1(4), 515-526.

 Smith, J. D., Shields, W. E., & Washburn, D. A. (2003).
 The comparative psychology of uncertainty monitoring and metacognition. *Behavioral and Brain Sciences*, 26(3), 317-339.